ronny/clog/README.md

 A lightweight `log/slog.JSONHandler` wrapper that adapts the JSON log fields to the Google Cloud Logging structured log format.

 The handler merely reformats/renames the structured JSON log fields.
-It's still `JSONandler` under the hood.
+It's still `JSONHandler` under the hood.
 It does NOT send logs to Cloud Logging directly (e.g. using the Cloud SDK).

-The intended use case is Cloud Run, but it should work in similar environments (e.g. App Engine, Cloud Functions).
+The intended use case is Cloud Run, but it should work in similar environments (e.g. App Engine, Cloud Functions) as well.

 ## Usage